 - Comes in two sizes to ensure a good fit (S/M and M/L)

-- Handles on the top and side for easy carrying
+- Handles on the top and on the side for easy carrying

 - Two mesh water bottle pockets on the front

-- Padded laptop pocket to protect your computer
+- Padded laptop pocket which protects your computer

 - LightWire frame provides flexible load support